A database of accurately ranked assets is the foundation of any preventive, predictive, or condition-based asset

 Step 1: Project Governance

 When defining the roles and responsibilities of your criticality team, reach beyond the maintenance organization alone.
 Commonly, craftsmen, operators, maintenance supervisors, and operation supervisors are included, along with other stakeholders—representing safety, environmental, purchasing, maintenance, repair, and materials operations.

 The following roles and responsibilities support the asset criticality process:

-Executive Sponsor — controls all resources necessary to the project; provides an organization charter to the sites, takes actions to align competing initiatives, removes obstacles, and provides realignment of organizational constraints to reinforce new behaviors.
+Executive Sponsor — controls all resources necessary to the project; provides an organization charter to the sites, takes actions to align competing initiatives, removes obstacles, and realigns organizational constraints to reinforce new behaviors.

-Executive Steering Committee — comprised of the owners of the functions that support the new process; monitors implementation progress and value return, removes obstacles, sets priorities, and mitigates or eliminates risks factors.
+Executive Steering Committee — comprised of the owners of the functions that support the new process; monitors implementation progress and value return, removes obstacles, sets priorities, and mitigates or eliminates risk factors.

-Site Manager — normally the site sponsor, or the owner of all resources at the site level necessary for successful implementation; monitors implementation and value return, sets priorities by aligning competing initiatives, and removes obstacles.
+Site Manager — usually the site sponsor or the owner of all resources at the site level necessary for successful implementation; monitors implementation and value return, sets priorities by aligning competing initiatives and removes obstacles.

-Leadership Team — usually comprised of direct reports to the site manager/sponsor, as they typically are the department heads who own a specific functional responsibility at the site; aligns their part of the organization; and demonstrates active leadership presence.
+Leadership Team — usually comprised of direct reports to the site manager/sponsor, as they are the department heads who own a specific functional responsibility at the site, align their part of the organization, and demonstrate active leadership presence.

 Project Manager (Facilitator) — implements the project at the site; provides project management (time, cost, and quality) and ensures change management actions occur, i.e., workforce engagement, effective communication, and systems that reinforce correct behaviors.

 Change Management Team — a working group chartered by the site sponsor and leadership team and charged with tactical actions needed to drive change; supports the leadership team and manages risk, communication, site employee engagement, and change management plans.

-Workstream Champion — advocates for a particular workstream (team), defends decisions made by the team, and actively supports the overall project improvement process; includes evaluating team dynamics and member participation to provide feedback and direction, as necessary, to improve efficiency, ensuring on-time completion of the implementation plan.
+Workstream Champion — advocates for a particular workstream (team), defend decisions made by the team, and actively supports the overall project improvement process; includes evaluating team dynamics and member participation to provide feedback and direction, as necessary, to improve efficiency, ensuring on-time completion of the implementation plan.

 Step 2: Load Site Asset List into Facilitation Tool